S-Lowes/Code-Institute-MS3/TESTING.md

 ### Testing User Journey
 1. The user begins at the Homepage and is prompted to either register so they can create a recipe.
     - User can see the brief description of the website at the homepage.
-This gently guides them towards registration.
+This gently guides the user towards registration.
 1. Or they can take a look at 3 of the most recent recipes created by other users.
     - These are visible just below the description of the website.
 1. Upon clicking 'Register' the user can then create an account.
-    - When register navigation is clicked the user is correctly taken to the registration form.
+    - When the relevant navigation is clicked the user is correctly taken to the registration form.
 1. After making an account they are automatically logged in and taken to their recipe page.
     - This happens as intended.
     - User cannot submit invalid form inputs or those that do not meet the format expected.